NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 ## Overview ##

-The initial version did not support the full schema and needs polishing up before being used in widespread workflows.
+The initial version did not support the full schema and needed polishing up before being used in widespread workflows.
 For this phase, the focus is on methods to merge compliance parameters, implementing additional output reports in EnergyPlus, filling in gaps in existing data groups, and supporting more data groups.